Python-GIS-book/site/source/part1/chapter-02/md/01-data-manipulation.md

 <!-- #region deletable=true editable=true -->
 ## Selecting and updating data

-We often want to select only specific rows from a DataFrame for further analysis.
-There are multiple ways of selecting subsets of a pandas DataFrame.
-In this section we will go through most useful tricks for selecting specific rows, columns and individual values.
+We often want to make selections from our data and only use specific rows from a DataFrame in the analysis.
+There are multiple ways of selecting subsets of a pandas DataFrame than can be based on e.g. specific index values or using some predefined criteria to make the selection, such as "give me all rows where values in column X are larger than zero".
+Next, we will go through the most useful tricks for selecting specific rows, columns and individual values.

-### Accessing rows and columns
+### Selecting rows and columns

-#### Selecting rows

-One common way of selecting only specific rows from your DataFrame is done via **index slicing** to extract part of the DataFrame.
+One common way of selecting only specific rows from your DataFrame is done via a concept of **slicing**.
 Slicing in pandas can be done in a similar manner as with normal Python lists, i.e. you specify index range you want to select inside the square brackets: ``dataframe[start_index:stop_index]``.

-Let's select the first five rows and assign them to a variable called `selection`:
+Let's select the first five rows and assign them to a variable called `selection`.
+Here, we will first see how selecting the data works like you would do using normal Python list.
 <!-- #endregion -->

 ```python deletable=true editable=true jupyter={"outputs_hidden": false}